diegodelbianco12/cash-intelligence-dashboard/README.md

 ## Dataset

-All data is synthetic and generated for demonstration purposes.
-No real company data is included.
+All data is synthetic and generated for demonstration purposes — no real company data is included.
+The raw files are not published in this repository; the table below documents the input data the system consumes.

 | File | Content | Frequency |
 |------|---------|-----------|